 We walked around a bit more and passed yet another corporate place – Starbucks!
 That would not fly with Taylor Doose.
 Or Lorelai.
-But Then again, Luke’s Diner isn’t around anymore so where else is a girl supposed to get her coffee fix?
+But then again, Luke’s Diner isn’t around anymore so where else is a girl supposed to get her coffee fix?
 (Sorry if this is all a little too inside baseball – you really need to watch the show to know what I’m talking about).

-There was even a small home decor place called Isla Home that could have been a stand-in for Kim’s Antiques in fictional Stars Hollow.
+There was even a small home decor place called Isla Home that could have been a stand-in for Kim’s Antiques in Stars Hollow.

 Snow in Stars Hollow AKA Unionville, Ontario

-I took a lot of photos of cute little shops that resembled buildings around fictional Stars Hollow.
-Then my cousin found the town gazebo – oddly, there are two and they are pretty much across the street from each another.
+I took a lot of photos of cute little shops that resembled buildings around Stars Hollow.
+Then my cousin found the town gazebo – there are two and they are pretty much across the street from each another.

 Final Thoughts on Visiting Stars Hollow AKA Unionville, Ontario